Rep. Ro Khanna, a Biden ally, to meet with Arab American leaders in Michigan before state's primary

 "It's a strategic opportunity to send a signal to the president that he's got to change course," said Joseph Geevarghese, the executive director of Our Revolution, a progressive group actively lobbying their members to vote uncommitted.

 "What we are telling the White House is, you are risking not only your electoral future but our democracy with your insistence on this wrongheaded policy.
 So the onus is on them," said Wa'el Alzayat, the CEO of Emgage, a national Muslim voter organization holding phone banks in support of the uncommitted vote.
-Alzayat is also meeting with Khanna on Thursday morning.
+Members of Emgage are expected to meet with Khanna during a community gathering on Thursday morning.

 Michigan Democratic officials remain optimistic, holding on to the hope that increased outreach with "uncommitted" voters will help them come around to Mr. Biden come Election Day in November.